anesupaul-developer/appcake-rabbitmq-symfony-/README.md

 REPLICATE THE FOLLOWING STEPS TO HAVE THE APP RUN ON YOUR MACHINE

+   - Install vendor packages by going into app folder and run the command composer install

 ## STEP 1: Setup DOCKER
 In your terminal run